Indiana in the American Civil War

 • Major General Lew Wallace – Commanded Union forces at the Battle of Monocacy and served in the Western Theater.

-• Brigadier General Mahlon D. Manson – Led Indiana regiments in several Western campaigns.
+• Brigadier General Mahlon D. Manson – Led Indiana regiments in several major engagements.

-• Brigadier General Jefferson C. Davis – Served in the Army of the Cumberland and participated in major campaigns.
+• Brigadier General Jefferson C. Davis – Served in the Western Theater and participated in the Atlanta Campaign.

 Official Records References

-• Official Records, Series I, Volumes VII, X, XVI, XXIII, and others: Reports involving Indiana troops.
+• Official Records, Series I, Volumes VII, X, XVI, XXIII, and others, reports involving troops from Indiana.

 • Adjutant General’s Report of Indiana.